apache/hudi/docs/_posts/2020-10-15-apache-hudi-meets-apache-flink.md

 ### Decoupling principle
 1) Unified generics.
 The input records `JavaRDD<HoodieRecord>`, key of input records `JavaRDD<HoodieKey>`, and result of write operations `JavaRDD<WriteStatus>` used by the Spark API use generic `I,K,O` instead;

-2) De-Sparkization.
+2) De-sparkization.
 All APIs of the abstraction layer must have nothing to do with Spark.
 Involving specific operations that are difficult to implement in the abstract layer, rewrite them as abstract methods and introduce Spark subclasses.

 For example: Hudi uses the `JavaSparkContext#map()` method in many places.
-To de-Spark, you need to hide the `JavaSparkContext`.
-For this problem, we introduced the `HoodieEngineContext#map()` method, which will block the specific implementation details of `map`, so as to achieve de-Sparkization in abstraction.
+To de-spark, you need to hide the `JavaSparkContext`.
+For this problem, we introduced the `HoodieEngineContext#map()` method, which will block the specific implementation details of `map`, so as to achieve de-sparkization in abstraction.

-3) Minimize changes to the abstraction layer to ensure the original function and performance of hudi;
+3) Minimize changes to the abstraction layer to ensure the original function and performance of Hudi;

 4) Replace the `JavaSparkContext` with the `HoodieEngineContext` abstract class to provide the running environment context.

 In addition, some of the core algorithms in Hudi, like rollbacks, has been redone without the need for computing a workload profile ahead of time, which used to rely on Spark caching.

 ## 4. Flink integration design
 Hudi's write operation is batch processing in nature, and the continuous mode of `DeltaStreamer` is realized by looping batch processing.
-In order to use a unified API, when Hudi integrates flink, we choose to collect a batch of data before processing, and finally submit it in a unified manner (here we use List to collect data in flink).
+In order to use a unified API, when Hudi integrates Flink, we choose to collect a batch of data before processing, and finally submit it in a unified manner (here we use List to collect data in Flink).
 In Hudi terminology, we will stream data for a given commit, but only publish the commits every so often, making it practical to scale storage on cloud storage and also tunable.

 The easiest way to think of batch operation is to use a time window.
-However, when using a window, when there is no data flowing in a window, there will be no output data, and it is difficult for the flink sink to judge whether all the data from a given batch has been processed.
+However, when using a window, when there is no data flowing in a window, there will be no output data, and it is difficult for the Flink sink to judge whether all the data from a given batch has been processed.
-Therefore, we use flink's checkpoint mechanism to collect batches.
+Therefore, we use Flink's checkpoint mechanism to collect batches.
 The data between every two barriers is a batch.
 When there is no data in a subtask, the mock result data is made up.
 In this way, on the sink side, when each subtask has result data issued, it can be considered that a batch of data has been processed and the commit can be executed.

 The DAG is as follows: